 7. Only-in-Wisconsin Craft Beer

-Deborah Carey, owner of New Glarus Brewing Company in New Glarus, has a special claim to fame: She was one of the country’s first woman brewery owners.
+Deborah Carey, owner of New Glarus Brewing Company in New Glarus, has a special claim to fame: she was one of the country’s first female brewery owners.
 The business, initially a gift for her husband, has now grown to be one of Wisconsin’s premier breweries.
 Craft beer fans should not miss the chance to raise a pint with friends here.
 Local favorites such as Spotted Cow and Moon Man keep customers coming back, as New Glarus beers are not sold anywhere outside of Wisconsin.

 8. Bloody Marys Garnished with Entire Meals